WkxeoV-Modding/EasyCutout/README.md

 Right Click is to remove a cutout.
 Simple!

-I mentioned slot option this option goes from 1 to 3 (the limit currently) You do so by scrolling over the action which will then send a log of the number selected. (this sending log thing may change) That determines which slot of the copy library it is at
+I mentioned slot option this option goes from 1 to 3 (the limit currently) You do so by scrolling over the action which will show you above your hotbar.
+That determines which slot of the copy library it is at

 Currently, it is limited to 3 but to those who want more simply increase it in the script.